JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 But, before going into plotting it is important to know how to save our plots.
 The easiest option to `save` a figure `fig` is to type `save("filename.png", fig)`.
 Other formats are also available for `CairoMakie.jl`, such as `svg` and `pdf`.
-The resolution of the output image can easily be adjusted by passing extra arguments.
+The size of the output image can easily be adjusted by passing extra arguments.
 For example, for vector formats you specify `pt_per_unit`:

 ```